 If you love an active holiday intermixed with lazy days, Cairns is your kind of destination.
 From easy going to extreme, there are all kinds of adventures within easy reach of the city, or you can hire a car and venture north or south to some of Australia's most beautiful tropical beaches.
 Nature will play a major part in your experience, whether you're snorkelling spectacular locations on the Great Barrier Reef, paddling up a river or rejuvenating body and mind at a rainforest retreat.

 About our flights to Cairns

 Air New Zealand flies non-stop from Auckland to Cairns during New Zealand's autumn and winter (March - October).
 At other times you can fly to Cairns via Brisbane or Sydney.
 With all our airfares you can choose between Economy, Premium Economy, or Business Premier™ cabins.
 The Auckland to Cairns flight time is five hours and 35 minutes.

 The Cassowary Coast is where you can blend beach, hinterland and reef experiences for a relaxed Australian holiday that's big on originality.

-Australia at its most exotic - that's what you'll discover in Tropical North Queensland.
+Australia at its most exotic - that's what you'll discover in Cairns and the Great Barrier Reef.
 This region has the stuff Aussie legends are made of, from the immense Great Barrier Reef and deepest rainforest jungles to acclaimed seafood restaurants and indulgent spa resorts.
 Whatever you choose to do on land or sea, there's always a degree of adventure involved.
 But it's also easy to do next to nothing, flopped beside a deliciously cool pool with a book or making footprints in the sand along a wilderness beach.